firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://lists.blocklist.de/lists/strongips.txt).

-The last time downloaded was found to be dated: Thu Jun 11 23:44:10 UTC 2015.
+The last time downloaded was found to be dated: Fri Jun 12 00:10:12 UTC 2015.

 The ipset `blocklist_de_strongips` has **171** entries, **171** unique IPs.